DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Experiments

 \subsection{Semantic Segmentation}

-We use the synthesized depth maps and their ground-truth semantic segmentation masks to train DeepLabv3+ \cite{chen2018encoder} for semantic segmentation.
-We apply the cross-entropy loss with an initial learning rate of $0.0002$, an Adam optimizer ($\beta_1=0.5$ and $\beta_2=0.999$), and a batch size of 24 for 50 epochs.
-Due to the class imbalance between InteriorNet and ScanNet (see appendix), we choose a set of fifteen classes for training since our goal is to validate the synthesis networks' performance for learning realistic sensor noise but not to adapt for class imbalance.
-After training, we test the semantic segmentation networks on a preserved real validation set from ScanNet.
-This validation set contains 600 raw depth scans and the corresponding ground-truth.
-We also report the performance of a purely supervised model trained with 6000 manually annotated real depth scans from ScanNet, again no overlap with the real validation set and the training set for synthesis.
+We train DeepLabv3+ \cite{chen2018encoder} for 50 epochs with the cross-entropy loss for semantic segmentation.
+Due to the class mismatch between InteriorNet and ScanNet, we choose a common set of fifteen classes for training since our goal is to validate the synthesis networks' performance for learning realistic sensor noise but not to adapt for class imbalance.
+We also report the performance of a purely supervised model trained with 6000 manually annotated real depth scans from ScanNet.

 We use the intersection-over-union (IoU) score to measure the quality of the predicted semantic masks.
 We also report the mean intersection-over-union (mIoU) scores across different subsets of classes in Tab.~\ref{tab:semseg}.
-As expected, the baseline model (Baseline) trained with only clean depth performs the worst.
-Moreover, the state-of-the-art depth synthesis method Coupled \cite{gu2020coupled} now lags compared to other learning-based methods.
+Coupled \cite{gu2020coupled} now lags compared to other learning-based methods.
 Our method still achieves the best performance on most of the classes and the mean IoUs.
 However, due to the imbalanced class distributions, we can still observe a gap compared to the supervised baseline.

-To check how the pre-trained weights help reduce the number of real-world annotations needed for semantic segmentation, we further apply fine-tuning on the pre-trained models with $25\%$ of the annotations of the supervised baseline.
-We report the scores in Tab.~\ref{tab:semseg_finetune}.
-As observed, models pre-trained with our method now surpass the supervised baseline on most of the entries, and achieve the best performance compared to other competing methods.
-The baseline trained with clean depth is now having difficulty adapting to the real domain even after fine-tuning.
-Moreover, we find that all the fine-tuned models have higher scores in classes that appear more frequently in the synthetic domain, e.g., window and curtain.
-Interestingly, due to the bias in capturing the real-world variations, all the other learning-based methods now perform worse than simulation \cite{handa2016understanding}.
-However, this is not true for DCL, which confirms the capability of the proposed differential contrastive learning in capturing, in an unbiased manner, the diverse real variations.
+To check how the pre-trained weights help reduce the number of real-world annotations needed for semantic segmentation, like previous tasks, we also fine-tune the pre-trained network with $25\%$ of the annotations of the supervised baseline.
+We report the scores in Tab.~\ref{tab:semseg}.
+As observed, the network pre-trained with the depth synthesized by our method now surpasses the supervised baseline.
+Moreover, we find that the fine-tuned model has higher scores in classes that appear more frequently in the synthetic domain, e.g., window and curtain.
 Please see Fig.~\ref{fig:segresults} for visual comparisons.
+Again, the depth scans synthesized by DCL help achieve better domain adaptation performance than Cycada~\cite{hoffman2018cycada}.